ISI-MIP/isimip-protocol-3/README.md

 ISIMIP3 simulation protocol
 ===========================

-This project builds sector-specific ISIMIP protocols from a common data source.
-Machine-readable data are under [definitions](definitions/), and text under [protocol](protocol/).

-The rendered protocols are found at https://protocol.isimip.org.
+This repository contains all information and tools to build the ISIMIP3 protocol as presented on [protocol.isimip.org](https://protocol.isimip.org).
+The YAML files containing the information for the tables are located under [definitions](definitions/) and the markdown files for the text under [protocol](protocol/).

 You can clone this repository and work and render the files locally as documented below.

 You can also edit the markdown files at github directly.
 With a delay of minutes, your updates will be visible at `https://protocol.isimip.org`.

 As a rule, the sector-specific text should be kept to a minimum and cover as much structure as possible by machine-readable code under [definitions](definitions/).

 Setup
 -----